 Although their films are quite different, there are a lot of similarities between Helmut Dietl and Fassbinder.
 Both Bavarian-born, many of their projects took place in Munich.
 For Dietl, his works were practically a love letter to the city.
 Although he was not afraid to poke some fun at certain aspects of society!

 In 1997’s Rossini, a best-selling novel is about to be made into a movie.
 It is a wild cast of characters from a somewhat reclusive author, a power-hungry producer (portrayed by Heiner Lauterbach), and a passionate director.
-The action revolves around Rossini, a hot see and be seen restaurant.
+The action revolves around the hot see-and-be-seen namesake restaurant of Paolo Rossini (portrayed by Mario Adorf).

 Coincidentally, Romagna Antica — the Munich restaurant that acts as the stand-in for Rossini — was a popular spot in the 1970s for film types, including Fassbinder.